gmzabos/kostal-berry/README.md

 - 1x network cable to hook up the Raspberry Pi 3b+ link-local to the Kostal Piko inverter
 - Raspberry Pi 3b+
 - 32GB miniSD card for running an OS on Raspberry Pi 3b+
-- Windows PC for formatting & flashing the miniSD card
+- Windows PC for formatting & flashing the miniSD card, also using your favorite web browser to connect to the Kostal Piko WebUI

 ### Software
 - Tool to format the miniSD card ( https://www.sdcard.org/downloads/formatter/ )